so1n/protobuf_to_pydantic/README.md

 #### 1.1.2.Plug-in configuration
 The `protobuf-to-pydantic` plugin supports loading configuration by reading a `Python` file。

-> In order to ensure that the variables of the configuration file can be introduced normally, the configuration file must be stored in the current path of the running command.。
+> In order to ensure that the variables of the configuration file can be introduced normally, the configuration file should be stored in the current path where the command is run.

-An example configuration that can be read by `protobuf-to-pydantic` is as follows:
+An example configuration that can be read by 'protobuf_to_pydantic' would look like:

 ```Python
 import logging